You, Me & Tuscany

-You, Me & Tuscany is an upcoming American romantic comedy film directed by Kat Coiro and written by Ryan Engle.
-The film stars Halle Bailey and Regé-Jean Page, and the story takes place on Italy's Amalfi Coast.
+You, Me & Tuscany is a 2026 American romantic comedy film directed by Kat Coiro, written by Ryan Engle, and starring Halle Bailey, Regé-Jean Page, and Lorenzo de Moor.
+The film takes place in Italy and tells the story of a young cook who squats in an unoccupied Tuscan villa owned by a man she barely knows and what happens after she meets the owner's brother.

-The film is scheduled to be released in the United States by Universal Pictures on April 10, 2026.
+The film was theatrically released in the United States by Universal Pictures on April 10, 2026.
+It received mixed reviews from critics and grossed $22.5 million, against a production budget of $18 million.